-We used GLMMs to compare the ability of each of the Bioclim variables (B1, B5, B6 and B12) to predict the direction of significant range shifts.
-We analyzed 32 models comprised of a null model (intercept only), and all additive combinations of our 6 variables, except no more than one temperature variable was included in each model.
+We used GLMMs to compare the ability of each of the Bioclim variables (B1, B5, B6 and B12 discussed above) to predict the direction of significant range shifts.
+We analyzed 32 models comprised of a null model (intercept only), and all additive combinations of the six variables, except that no more than one temperature variable was included in each model.
 Because an overall warming model always predicts upslope movement, it could not be compared in a GLMM context.
-Therefore, we used a one-sided binomial to test if the predictions from the overall warming model (i.e. upslope) and each of the Bioclim variables were consistent with the direction of observed shifts (Hypothesis 5).
+Therefore, we used a one-sided binomial to test if the upslope movement predicted from the overall warming model and predictions from each of the Bioclim variables were consistent with the direction of observed shifts (Prediction 4.

 Results

+General Patterns of Mammalian Elevational Range Shift Over the Past Century

-A total of 57 small mammal species were detected in both the historical and modern surveys (Table S2, Figure S2).
-Of these, 22 species occurred in all three regions, 22 species occurred in two regions and 13 species occurred in a single region.
-Two species, Sorex merriami and Tamias umbrinus, were detected in the historical era only and one species, Sorex tenellus, was detected in the modern era only.
+A total of 57 small mammal species were detected in both the historic and modern surveys (Table S2, Figure S2).
+Of these, 22 species occurred in all three regions, 22 species occurred in two regions, and 13 species occurred in a single region.
+Two species (Sorex merriami and Tamias umbrinus) were only detected in the historic era and one species (Sorex tenellus) was only detected in the modern era.
 Each of these three species was detected at <10% of sites in a single region in their respective era.
-Tamias umbrinus, however, has been detected in modern surveys outside of this study at other localities in the Sequoia region (Patton pers. obs.).
-From the 57 species detected, we analyzed range limit shifts for 34 species detected in both the historical and modern eras.
+Tamias umbrinus, however, has been detected in modern surveys outside of this study at other localities in the Sequoia region (J.L.
+Patton, pers. obs.).
+Of the 57 species detected, we analyzed range limit shifts for 34 species detected in both the historic and modern eras.

-Across the three regions, we detected 52 significant range limit shifts representing 31.3% of the 166 region-specific historical range limits in our study (Fig. 2).
-Thus, the majority of species’ elevational ranges remained stable at one limit at least.
-Of the thirty-four species analyzed in this study, we observed no significant range limit shifts in nine species.
-These included the two gophers (Thomomys bottae and T. monticola), three chipmunks (Tamias merriami, T. quadrimaculatus, and T. amoenus), two shrews (Sorex trowbridgii, and S. vagrans), a widespread deer mouse (Peromyscus maniculatus), and pika (Ochotona princeps).
-The remaining twenty-five species shifted at least one range limit in one region (Table 1, Fig. 2).
+The majority of species’ elevational ranges remained stable at one or more limits, but ranges of most species shifted in at least one region.
+Across the three regions, we detected 52 significant range limit shifts, representing 31.3% of the 166 region-specific historical range limits across the 34 species analyzed (Fig. 2).
+We observed no significant range limit shifts in nine species (26.4%), including two gophers (Thomomys bottae and T. monticola), three chipmunks (Tamias merriami, T. quadrimaculatus, and T. amoenus), two shrews (Sorex trowbridgii, and S. vagrans), a widespread deer mouse (Peromyscus maniculatus), and pika (Ochotona princeps).
+The remaining 25 species (74.6%) shifted at least one range limit in one or more regions (Table 1, Fig. 2).

+Tests of Elevational Range-Shift Predictions

+There was little consistency of patterns in range shifts among regions.
+None of the 22 species found in all three regions shifted both their upper and lower limits in the same direction in all three regions (Fig. 2).
+However, some patterns did emerge when examining overall range limit shifts of high and low elevation species.

-Overall, both upper and lower range limit shifts differed in frequency and directionality between low and high elevation species.
-Our overall GLMM analysis revealed the Zone*Limit interaction model was very strongly supported (AIC wt =1), with the variable Region having little effect on the probability of a range shift (Table 1).
-In separate analyses for high and low elevation species, the Limit-only model received the greatest support when looking at the probability of any shift, again with poor support for an effect of Region, whereas the probability of an upslope or a downslope shift received the strongest support from a Region and Limit model for high elevation species, but none of the variables were more predictive than a null model for low elevation species (Table 1)
+Shifts of the upper and lower range limit (“limit”) differed in frequency and directionality between low and high elevation species (“zone”).
+GLMM analysis revealed a strong zone*limit interaction (AIC wt =1), with region having little effect on the probability of a range shift (Table 1).
+In separate analyses examining the probability of any shift for high and for low elevation species, the limit-only model again received the greatest support (AIC weight of 0.63 and 0.73, respectively), with little support for differences among regions.